 By marking their territories, otters know how to avoid each other as they are usually solitary animals.
-Although, when females have pups, there are usually one or two other otters (usually past offspring) that help.
+Although, when females have pups, one or two other otters (usually past offspring) help.

 Males have been known to live in clans, and the most common spot where they gather is spraint sites, which suggests that spraints are highly important in the communication of otters.

-Spraints have been used by researchers to monitor otter populations as well as establish what the otter’s habitat preferences are.
-Although we cannot understand the meaning of otter spraints, we can derive a lot of information from them to further research.
+Researchers have used spraints to monitor otter populations and establish the otter’s habitat preferences.
+Although we cannot understand the meaning of otter spraints, we can derive much information from them for further research.

 There are many ways that animals communicate.
 Find out one of the ways here